giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/_index.md

 The command supports the dry-run mode of operation that offers a preview of the changes that are going to be applied to the repository.
 The behaviour can be controlled with the `--dry-run` flag.
-In this mode the command solely prints the list of directories, files in these directories, and content of the files, that are to be craeted and modified, as indicated by the `## CREATE ##` and `## MODIFY ##` sections of the output respectively.
+In this mode the command solely prints the list of directories, files in these directories, and content of the files, that are to be created and modified, as indicated by the `## CREATE ##` and `## MODIFY ##` sections of the output respectively.

 The commands will not re-create already existing files to prevent overriding users, or other commands, changes.